Which Social Media Marketing Platform is Right for My Business?

-Top Tip: Since Twitter’s recent addition of inline images in mid-November, it’s become pretty apparent that including a picture in your Tweets increases engagement.
-Social-media company Buffer has seen an 89% increase in Favorites with images over those without, and a 150% increase in Retweets.
+Top Tip: Since Twitter has added inline images, it’s become pretty apparent that including a picture in your Tweets increases engagement.
+Social media marketing platform Buffer has seen an 89% increase in Favorites with images over those without, and a 150% increase in Retweets.

 As far as posting times go…

 Note the spike during the morning commute (when everybody on public transit is bored) and the fall between 6 and 7pm, when everyone is eating dinner.
 Thanks to BufferApp for the research!

 - Has now exceeded the user base of Twitter with over 400 million active users a month

 - Instagram user base is skewed towards a younger demographic